Terms and Conditions of Use - Impounding a car with Dollies

 Yes and No – Yes, if you’re multi-family property adheres to certain guidelines:

-– The property has approved signs posted at all of the entrances
+• The property has approved signs posted at all of the entrances.

-– or, A parking citation has been issued for at least 96 hours.
+• A parking citation has been issued for at least 96 hours.

-– or, The vehicle lacks certain components that would allow for safe passage on the highway (ie. broken windshield, missing tires, heavy accident damage, etc.)
+• The vehicle lacks certain components that would allow for safe passage on the highway (ie. broken windshield, missing tires, heavy accident damage, etc.)

+All Roadside Towing patrols a number of communities.
+Our agreements with these communities vary, some of the communities want us to respond to tenants / residents.
+Some of the communities want us to only respond to calls from property managers, property owners, security, maintenance, etc. but not tenants.
+A quick call to the property manager or towing company will inform you of what the agreement states.
 If there are no tow company names or no signs, then you should contact the property owner or managers.
 Most tow companies that operate with integrity, will not accept calls from a tenant/resident living on a property they do not have contracted.
 Chances are the requirements for towing have not been satisfied and they could be legally liable for the tow.

 No, if the above requirements aren’t satisfied.